 Andy Stoddard ~ Simple Gifts

-One of the things that I love about God is that God can take our small efforts, the things in our life that we don’t believe are good enough, and make them truly amazing.
-God can take our small, human efforts, and perform divine miracles with them.
+One of the things that I love most about God is how God can take our small efforts, the things in our life that we don’t believe are good enough, and make them truly amazing.
+He can take our small, human efforts, and perform divine miracles with them.

 He can make the impossible, possible.
 Listen to what happens in John 6: 8-11: